KernelDeimos/emptyglisp/README.md

 ## Goal C
 I'm gonna add a way to do everything without brackets.
 Fight me.

+## TODO
+- Remove everything from `extensions/`
+- Add external methods for defining what other brackets do
+- Remove test scripts which no longer apply
+- Add more TODO items

 # GLisp

 Below is the original readme text from Glisp; you can find more at the